 Just like the Linux Mint, the Manjaro Linux is also straightforward to install.
 The OS is getting better with every new update.
 If you find installing the Arch Linux any tough, you could definitely go for the MAnjaro.
-It provides you with power such as Arch Linux and is a quite stable one as well.
+It provides you with power such as Arch Linux and is quite a stable one as well.

 Ubuntu is among one of the most popular and handy Linux distros.
 It is quite easy to use for all newbies and also has great security and stability.
-The Ubuntu developers group publish new updates every 6 months.
+The Ubuntu developers group publishes new updates every 6 months.
 There are many variations of Ubuntu, one of which is called the Lubuntu.
 The Lubuntu spin is, however, great for the underpowered PC/Laptops.